Last Updated 21 May 2021

-We use agents and external service providers to help us to provide our services to clients (such as data hosting services, banking/financial institutions, paying agents, printing houses and external consultants);
+We use agents and external service providers to help us to provide our services to clients (such as data hosting services, banking/financial institutions, paying agents, printing houses, and external consultants);

-We may be required to provide the information to government or regulatory bodies (such as the Australian Prudential Regulatory Authority (APRA) or the Australian Taxation Office); and
+We may be required to provide the information to the government or regulatory bodies (such as the Australian Prudential Regulatory Authority (APRA) or the Australian Taxation Office); and

 We may be required by a court order to disclose certain information.

 We will also disclose personal information to other external parties when an Individual provides consent.

 When anyone browses our website, our web servers automatically collect standard information as part of the HTTP web protocol - an IP address, browser type, operating system, access time, referring sites, pages viewed, and other anonymous information.
 We analyse web traffic including, but not limited to the use of google analytics, to improve our services.

 For our online products including our EmployerPay and Legacy platforms, in addition to the above, we also log a number of data elements including IP address, geographic location, username, time of access, and the data accessed for the purposes of maintaining a secure platform and to improve the operation of our platform.

 Our website may contain links to other sites operated by third parties.
 We are not responsible for the privacy practices or the content of such websites.
 We encourage the reading of the privacy statements in these linked sites, as their privacy policies may differ from ours.